Sakib37/OpenIMS_DockerNSD/README.md

 # OpenIMS_DockerNSD

-This repostiory container the Network Service Descriptor(NSD) in Open Baton(MANO framework) for OpenIMS project.
+This repostiory contains the Network Service Descriptor(NSD) compatibale with Open Baton(MANO framework) for OpenIMS project.

 'NSD_GeneralImage' contains all the required files and directories for deploying Open IMS using Ubuntu 14.04.